0cjs/sedoc/hw/din-connector.md

 e.g. pin 3 will be in the same place on any connector from 3 to 8 pins.

-Five-pin, eight-pin 270° and eight-pin 268°, looking into female jack:
+Five-pin, eight-pin 270° and eight-pin 268°, looking into female jack on device:

            ∪                 ∪                 ∪
                           7     6         8         7